AJGreaves/portrait-artist/README.md

 The Home page features a special hero image _or_ video.
 On mobile and tablet devices a full screen static image is seen.
 On desktops this is replaced with a promotional video, which autoplays on mute as a background element.
 Both of these elements have the page header displayed as an overlay.
-The purpose of this hero image/video element is to give maximum impact on arriving at the website, while not using up people's data unnessasarily on mobile and tablet devices.
+The purpose of this hero image/video element is to give maximum impact on arriving at the website, while not using up people's data unnecessarily on mobile and tablet devices.

 The home page **promotional video** hosted by Vimeo, engages the user and tells them the value of the products on offer.